songsterq/yt-focus/README.md

 # YouTube Focus

-A Chrome extension that helps you focus on longer form content by hiding YouTube Shorts.
+A Chrome extension that helps you focus on longer form content by hiding YouTube Shorts and Playables.

 ## Features

-- Hides the Shorts section from the YouTube sidebar
-- Removes Shorts content from the main feed
+- Hides Shorts and Playables from the YouTube sidebar, main feed and recommendations.
 - Works automatically when you visit YouTube

 ## Installation